juyoungwang/Tensorflow_DeepAR/README.md

 **NOTES**:
 * I have not done any single hyperparameter tunning of the models.
 These are just implemented for fun, using my M1 macbook, which does not even have CUDA.
-* Maybe modularizing the codes would be my next step, though, now I am preparing coding interviews, as I am just a job seeker...
+* Maybe modularizing the codes would be my next step, though, now I am preparing coding interviews, as I am looking for AI/ML/OR jobs in korea to complete my military service.